adolfomunoz/FoC/_assignments/11_debugging.md

 1. Would an `std::vector` container fix the issue?

+## Assertions

+1. Could you please add some assertions in your `max_min_heap_2d_matrix.cpp` program to detect invalid pointers and other causes of faults.
+Each assertion should include a justification.

 # Submission

 Please group the all the files within a zip.
 In those assignments with text